MicrosoftDocs/customer-insights/ci-docs/audience-insights/remove-duplicates.md

      - **Custom**: Set a percentage that records need to match.
 The system will only match records passing this threshold.
    - **Name**: Name for the rule.

-1. Optionally, add more conditions to the rule.
+1. Optionally, select **Add condition** to add more conditions to the rule.

 1. Optionally, [add exceptions](/match-entities.md#add-exceptions-to-a-rule) to the rule.